keithiopia/govspeak-guide/data/documentation.md

   $!
 This is an answer summary. $!

-There's an example of what this looks like in the quick answer on [Child Benefit rates](https://www.gov.uk/child-benefit-rates).
+There's an example of what this looks like in the [Child Benefit rates](https://www.gov.uk/child-benefit-rates) quick answer.

 ##Acronyms